 Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Discharge to occur on contingency basis only Consent not exercised N/A 2.
 Optional review provision re environmental effects Consent not exercised N/A 3.
 Discharge not to result in offensive or objectionable odours at or beyond the boundary Consent not exercised N/A 4.
 Limits on deposited and suspended dust Consent not exercised N/A 5.
 Lapse of consent N/A N/A 6.
-Optional review provision re environmental effects Next review opportunity June 2025 N/A Overall assessment of consent compliance and environmental performance in respect of N/A this consent Ov erall assessment of administrative perf formance in respect of this consent N/A
+Optional review provision re environmental effects Next opportunity for review in June 2025 N/A Overall assessment of consent compliance and environmental performance in respect of this consent N/A ••••• erall assessment of administrative per formance in respect of this consent N/A